This vegan pot pie recipe is so easy and delicious! It is filled with succulent veggies and stuffed inside a deliciously flaky crust!

 Even my Walmart has it, so check your local grocery store or health food store if you want to try it.
 You will want to defrost it enough before chopping.

 You can also use Tofurky brand vegan chicken or any other brand that you find that is local to you!
 It all depends on your tastes!

 Whatever you use, you will love your vegan chicken pies!

 How To Make This Vegan Pot Pie Recipe

-Again, I usually make my pot pies in muffin tins because they are so super cut and personalized and you get a lot of crust!
+Again, I usually make my pot pies in muffin tins because they are so super cute and personalized.
+Plus, you get a lot of crust!

 First, you are going to want to make my Vegan Pie Crust Recipe or go ahead and open your store-bought pie crust.